MariamReda25/Graduation_Project/OpenStreet Map/README.md

    - Includes a UNIQUE constraint to prevent duplicate entries for the same location and damage type

+## Template folder:

+ The templates folder is a required directory in Flask that stores all HTML files (like map.html).

+ The map.html file in your templates folder is used to render the interactive map, displaying road damage markers from your SQLite3 database

 ## Run System :

 To make this system work properly, you would need to: